Chicago Pedestrian Accident Attorney

 No Fee Until We Recover Compensation

 Many people delay seeking legal advice for their personal injury claim because they are afraid that a pedestrian accident lawyer will cost too much.
-In fact, the attorneys at Agruss Law Firm offer a free pedestrian accident case evaluation and work on a contingency fee basis.
+In fact, the personal injury attorneys at Agruss Law Firm offer a free pedestrian accident case evaluation and work on a contingency fee basis.
 That means that your Chicago pedestrian accident attorney from our law firm gets paid a percentage of the overall award they win for you, usually about 30 percent.
 We cover all of your upfront fees, such as court fees and the costs associated with investigating your claim.

 It’s imperative that you call us right away so that you don’t wait too long and have your claim denied by the courts as well as the auto insurance company.
 According to Illinois law, an injured person must file their Chicago pedestrian accident claim within two years after suffering injuries in an accident or after a fatal pedestrian crash.
 So call Agruss Law Firm today to set up your consultation.
 We also recommend that you bring the following: